What is the definition of a tree that should be protected and how to find out

 What is the consequence if I do work on a tree that is protected without permission?

-If you do work on a tree that is protected without obtaining the necessary permissions, you could face significant fines, and possibly even jail time.
+If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.

-Can I contest a TPO and/or preservation order?
+Can I appeal to a TPO and/or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion